XiaoYangLiu-FinRL/Tensor-Super-Resolution-Model/README.md

 ## Ditionary training model
 The training model for low- and high-granunarity dictionaries pair show in the figure.<br>
 ![model](https://github.com/hust512/Tensor-Super-Resolution-Model/blob/master/0.png?raw=true)<br>
+run 'D_Training.m' in 'SR' file for training the dictionaries pairs, get the low- and high-granularity dictionaries 'Dh' and 'Dl' in the file 'Dictionary'

+## Evaluation
 This Pic is the Original Seismic Data<br>
 ![Original Seismic](https://github.com/hust512/Tensor-Super-Resolution-Model/blob/master/SR/Result/Ori.png?raw=true)<br>
 This Pic is the low-granularity Seismic Data<br>